tmolla/liri-node-app/README.md

 # liri-node-app
 This is a node application that takes in the following parameters and returns associated repsonse.

-node liri.js concert-this <artis/ban name>
+node liri.js concert-this {artis/ban name}
 Response:
 * Name of the venue
 * Venue location
 * Date of the Event (use moment to format this as "MM/DD/YYYY")

-node liri.jsspotify-this <song name>
+node liri.jsspotify-this {song name}
 Response:
 * Artist(s)
 * The song's name
 * A preview link of the song from Spotify
 * The album that the song is from

-node liri.js movie-this <movie name>
+node liri.js movie-this {movie name}
 Response:
 * Title of the movie.
 * Year the movie came out.